-So you’ve probably heard about or even seen the DOGGIE DNA testing kit.…at the shelter, right?
-Well now they have an upgraded version 3.0 which provides even more details and information.
+So you’ve probably heard about or even seen DOGGIE DNA testing kits.…at the shelter, right?
+Well now the company has an upgraded version 3.0 which provides even more details and information about your mixed breed dog, some of which are super important medical details your vet will need to know about.

 Here’s an example of a recent DNA submission sent in by the shelter’s director who adopted a sato from Puerto Rico in October.
 The results arrived via email on Thursday 12/7/17.
 Edi was adopted in mid October and was about 6-7 months and only 7 pounds.